 This article is about qualified Employee Stock Purchase Plans (as opposed to non-qualified).
 The qualified kind is most likely what you’ll receive as an employee of a tech company.

 [Note: A lot of this material comes from my guide to “Optimizing Your Stock Compensation,” which covers ESPPs and four other kinds of stock compensation: incentive and non-qualified stock options, 401(k) match with company stock, and restricted stock units.
-If you want to learn how all five kinds of stock compensation work, how they might work together, and how to incorporate them into the rest of your financial picture, get my free guide.]
+If you want to learn how all five kinds of stock compensation work, how they might work together, and how to incorporate them into the rest of your financial picture, get my free guide.
+Added June 2020: This guide is no longer available.
+However, you can find all sorts of information about all forms of stock compensation on the blog.]

 Why Do Companies Provide ESPPs?